For First Years and Parents

 Weekly Meetings:

-- The first years will wrap up their work with the first year leaders toward Second Class Rank.
-Continue to bring scout book, pen, and rope to each meeting.
+- The first years will wrap up their work with the first year leaders toward Second Class rank.
+Continue to bring Boy Scout Handbook, pen, and rope to each meeting.

 - At one of the meetings, there will be an opportunity for the first years to sit for their Second Class rank Board of Review.